isomerpages/nhg-csdo/_clinician-scientist/NHG LKCMedicine Clinician Scientist Career Scheme (CSCS).md

 </li>
 <li>
 <p>Salary support of up to 0.4FTE for up to 3 years, with an applicable annual
-salary cap by clinician’s clinical designation (Table 1).</p>
+salary cap by clinician’s clinical designation (Table 1).
-<p>a) NHG Host institution will need to top up the difference if the awardee’s
+<br>a) NHG Host institution will need to top up the difference if the awardee’s
-salary exceeds the applicable annual salary cap.</p>
+salary exceeds the applicable annual salary cap.
-<p>b) Salary support will cover the total annual compensation, inclusive
+<br>b) Salary support will cover the total annual compensation, inclusive
 of salaries, CPF, fringe benefits, as well as bonus / incentive payments.</p>
 </li>
 </ol>